 How Long Condensing Furnaces Last

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Generally speaking, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If you put off scheduled maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Generally speaking, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If you don’t schedule routine maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.

-A variable-speed furnace doesn’t run all the time.
-Rather, it runs at different speeds according to the temperature in your home as well as the amount of energy it uses to sustain that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Alternatively, it runs at different speeds based on the temperature in your Lexington home as well as the amount of energy it uses to maintain that temperature.

-When sufficient energy is needed to maintain your desired temperature level, the furnace will shift to a higher speed to manage the higher demand.
-This allows for more efficient heating in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces